Brendon-Kearney/Brendon-Kearney/README.md

 - 👋 Hi, I’m @Brendon-Kearney
-- 🌱 I am in my second year of computer programing and analysis program at St. Lawernce college.
+- 🌱 I am a computer programing and analysis student in my second year at St. Lawernce college.